polo871209/tgBot-Lambda/deploy.md

 ### Step 2.
 IAM roles
 to allow lambda to communicate with S3 you first need a role to grant permission to lambda.
-- Create policy, go to IAM > policy > create policy JSON, below is the policy template, <your-bucket-name> as your bucket name, this will grant Lambda full access to your bucket.
+- Create policy, go to IAM > policy > create policy JSON, below is the policy template, {your-bucket-name} as your bucket name, this will grant Lambda full access to your bucket.
 ```json
 {
     "Version": "2012-10-17",